Practice Free PEGACPDC25V1 Exam Online Questions

 Explanation:

 MyCo, a telecom company, notices that when customers call to check on bill status, 80% of the time, they received the wrong offer promotion, leading to customer dissatisfaction.
-The company decides to boost customers’ needs in the prioritization formula, to improve sales in the current quarter.
+The company decides to boost customers’ needs in the prioritization formula, to Improve sales in the current quarter.

 Which arbitration factor do you configure to implement the requirement?